 The 2022 administration of the MSAA Science was the first operational administration.
-The MSAA Science Partners for 2022 comprise Arizona, Bureau of Indian Education (BIE), Maine, and the U.S. Virgin Islands.
+The MSAA Science Partners for 2022 were Arizona, Bureau of Indian Education (BIE), Maine, and the U.S. Virgin Islands.
 The impact of COVID-19 worldwide resulted in cancellation of the 2020 field test administration (which was scheduled to occur in Maine only) and continued to influence many MSAA Partners' participation levels in 2021 and 2022.
 The impact for the MSAA Science was that the operational implementation was delayed from 2021 to 2022.
 The MSAA Science was administered to Arizona and Maine only as a census field test in 2021.
 A standard setting was conducted in July 2022 for the MSAA Science, resulting in provisional performance levels.
-The performance levels will be reviewed in summer 2023.
-The data from 2022, along with data collected in 2023, will be used to determine the final performance levels.
-The standard setting technical report is available by contacting the MSAA Science Partners at MSAA@azed.gov.
+The performance levels were reviewed and finalized via another standard setting convening in summer 2023.
+The standard-setting technical report is available at www.msaastates.com.
 Additional detailed information about work leading up to the 2022 administration is available in Chapter 2.